 “You charged us the price for current releases,” I informed him, pointing to a sign for 99-cent rentals of older movies.

 “But you got DVDs,” he said with a slight roll of the eyes.
 “Ninety-nine cents is only for VHS.”
 (Yes, this was a long time ago.)
 He paused and, saving me from another query, added, “They changed that, too.”
-An unfruitful discussion ensued; eventually he gave up and summoned the manager when I inquired our credit balance, which had been lost during either the acquisition or computer upgrade.
+An unfruitful discussion ensued; eventually, he gave up and summoned the manager when I inquired about our credit balance, which had been lost during either the acquisition or computer upgrade.

 Then the manager appeared and summarized anew the critical information that we had pieced together from the unwitting clerk.
 He stated the company line and confirmed the price of seven dollars.
 However, he soon relented and eventually offered to partially accept our coupon, zero out the balance on our unverifiable account, and only charge us three dollars.

 Sensing this was the best we could reasonably do, I accepted his offer and thanked him.
 He smiled broadly and shook my hand, no doubt assuring himself of a successfully resolved conflict and a customer retained.
 My wife and I, however, left with a far different perspective.
-The uncaring clerk had simply dug too big of a hole for his boss to climb out of; damage had been done and it was irreparable.
+The uncaring clerk had simply dug too big of a hole for his boss to climb out of; the damage had been done and it was irreparable.